MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/design-details-inventory-adjustment-value-entry-source-entry.md

 **Conclusion:**

 It is a challenge to get the Inventory Valuation report to demonstrate Quantity = 0 while the Value <> 0.
-In this case it is also more difficult to express the optimal settings, having purchase invoices arriving the same day but addressing different periods or even financial years.
-Crossing to a new financial year usually requires some planning and as part of that the insight into Adjust Cost – Item entries process, recognising COGS, is to be considered.
+In this case it is also more difficult to express the optimal settings, having purchase invoices arriving the same day but addressing different periods or even fiscal years.
+Crossing to a new fiscal year usually requires some planning and as part of that the insight into Adjust Cost – Item entries process, recognising COGS, is to be considered.

-In this scenario one option could have been to have the General Ledger Setup, field Allow Posting From, stating a date in December for a couple of more days and the posting of the first item charge postponed to allow all costs for the previous period/financial year to be recognised for the period they belong to first, having the Adjust Cost – Item entries batch job run and thereafter move the allowed posting date to the new period\/financial year.
+In this scenario one option could have been to have the General Ledger Setup, field Allow Posting From, stating a date in December for a couple of more days and the posting of the first item charge postponed to allow all costs for the previous period/fiscal year to be recognised for the period they belong to first, having the Adjust Cost – Item entries batch job run and thereafter move the allowed posting date to the new period\/fiscal year.
 The first item charge with posting date January 2 could then be posted.

 ## <a name="see-also"></a>See Also